Skip to content

 What is the general Design Thinking process?

-The basic pillars of Design Thinking
+The fundamental pillars of Design Thinking

 1. Empathize: Establish a shared understanding of who the customer is.